MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/2-create-user-interfaces-blazor-components.md

 Use `InvokeAsync<TValue>` to call a JavaScript function that returns a value.
 Otherwise, call `InvokeVoidAsync`.
 As the names suggest, both methods are asynchronous, so you use the C# `await` operator to capture results.

 The parameters to the `InvokeAsync` and `InvokeVoidAsync` methods are the name of the JavaScript function to invoke, followed by any arguments the function requires.
-The JavaScript function must be part of the `window` scope or a sub-scope of `window`.
+The JavaScript function must be part of the `window` scope or a subscope of `window`.
 Arguments must be JSON-serializable.

 > [!NOTE]
 > JS interop is only available when the Blazor Server app has established a SignalR connection with the browser.
 You can't make interop calls until rendering is complete.
 To detect whether rendering has finished, use the <xref:Microsoft.AspNetCore.Components.ComponentBase.OnAfterRender%2A> or <xref:Microsoft.AspNetCore.Components.ComponentBase.OnAfterRenderAsync%2A> event in your Blazor code.